What is Hyperhidrosis?

 Thankfully, there is now a quick, effective, and non-invasive method for treating medically diagnosed hyperhidrosis.

 A series of small injections into the affected area may provide noticeable relief from excessive sweating for up to 12 months.
 The injected solution functions to impede the release of the chemicals responsible for activating the body’s sweat glands and initiating perspiration.

 It is important to be aware that these effects are localised to the treated areas only, and that the rest of the body will continue to perspire as normal.

 |Also Known As:||Hyperhidrosis, Excessive Sweating, Excessive Perspiration|

 |Great For:||Excessive facial, armpit, palms or soles of feet perspiration|

 Who is a Good Candidate?

-Hyperhidrosis treatment is suitable for those with excessive sweating on the hands, feet, underarms and face not adequately controlled by over-the-counter methods.
+Hyperhidrosis treatment is suitable for those with excessive sweating on the hands, feet, underarms and face.

 What can I Expect During the Hyperhidrosis Treatment?